paket-tv/paket-docs/source/includes/_license_api.md

 **Request Body**

 **`activation_code`*** <span style='margin: 0 5px;font-size:.9em'>string</span>
-The activation code to validate and exchange (format: AC_XXXXXXXX_XXXXXXXX).
+The activation code to validate and exchange, taken from the activation URL.

 **Returns**